-Early morning blood sugar rise immediately before or after waking is known dawn phenomenon.
-It is normal phenomenon both among diabetes and non-diabetes.
+Early morning blood sugar rises immediately before or after waking is known as dawn phenomenon.
+It is normal phenomenon both among diabetes and nondiabetes.

-The dawn phenomenon effect on diabetics varies; some affected most with very high morning blood sugar level and others less affected with marginal BS raise.
-Additionally few diabetics find their blood glucose rises continuously until they ate something in the morning.
-For others the level managed to settle down after few hours of waking, regardless of whether they eat or not.
+The dawn phenomenon effect on people with diabetes varies; some affected most with very high morning blood sugar level and others less affected with marginal BS rise.
+Additionally few people with diabetes find their blood glucose rises continuously until they ate something in the morning.
+For others, the level managed to settle down after few hours of waking, regardless of whether they eat or not.

 Dawn phenomenon symptoms and diagnosis